leehananne/Tile-Segmentation-Pipeline/README.md

 - Labels
     - The faces are color coded but the labels are not added (i.e. in the `.ply` file, each face is still “unlabeled” despite having an assigned RGB face color)
     - The RGB values are normalised
-    - An example code to add the labels is available in the `examples` folder
+    - An example code to add the labels is available in the example code folder

 ---